-Congressional Digest Debates covers opposing views on current controversial issues.
+Congressional Digest Debates is a monthly publication covering opposing views on controversial national issues.
 Documents are drawn from Congress, the Supreme Court, the United Nations and other international tribunals.
-The debates provide arguments for both sides of the debate, providing content, context, and common terms used in the debate
+Look for the recent issues section.

 Stratfor is a news analysis provider that covers current political, economic, and military developments and can provide background material for debates with international implications.